Current version is 2.05

 value (textbox entry or by percent steps, like the

 - A design as edited can be saved using a

 user-specified name and path for recall later.

-- All of the various data files are in
+- All of the various data files are in ordinary text

 - Pressing the Monte Carlo button results in an

 examination of the filter using a user-specified

 percentage plus/minus random parts distribution.

 Worst-case values are clearly shown.

 - Items that are probably going to be used "globally"